oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 GTK+ is the primary library used to construct user interfaces in GNOME.
 It provides all the user interface controls, or widgets, used in a common graphical application.
 Its object-oriented API allows you to construct user interfaces without dealing with the low-level details of drawing and device interaction.

-**URL**
+**More Information**

 https://developer.gnome.org/gtk3/stable/

 **Available Versions**::

+    3.24.23-GCCcore-10.2.0
     3.24.13-GCCcore-8.3.0
     2.24.32-foss-2018b
+    3.24.8-GCCcore-8.2.0
     3.24.17-GCCcore-9.3.0
-    3.24.23-GCCcore-10.2.0
-    3.24.8-GCCcore-8.2.0

 Gaussian